Khasaleh/kafka-stup/microk8s_ansible_deploy/PLAYBOOK-INSTRUCTIONS.md

 3.  **Run the playbook:**
     ```bash
     ansible-playbook -i ansible/hosts install-cluster.yml -e "env=<your-env>"
+    ansible-playbook -i ansible/hosts ansible/install-cluster.yml -e "env=dev" --vault-password-file ansible/ansible-vault-password.txt

+Here is the command to run that will ask for your password:

+ansible-playbook -i ansible/hosts ansible/install-cluster.yml -e "env=dev" --vault-password-file ansible/ansible-vault-password.txt --ask-pass
+When you run this, it will first prompt you for the SSH password:

+SSH password:
+You can type your password there.
+It should then use that password to connect to all the servers in your inventory.

     ```
     Replace `<your-env>` with the name of your environment (e.g., `dev`).